 The programme leads to a Master of Arts (120 credits) with Musicology as the main field of study.
 It is also possible to graduate after one year with a Master of Arts (60 credits).

+The Master's Programme in the Humanities, specialising in Musicology, has a duration of two academic years.
+To graduate from the programme you must complete 75 credits worth of courses and write a Master's thesis accounting for 45 credits.
+The modules take place in form of lectures and seminars during the four periods of the academic terms (two periods on the autumn term, two in the spring term).
 You may also follow a one-year programme and graduate with a Master of Arts (60 credits) with Musicology as the main field of study.
-To complete the one-year programme, you take four 7.5 credit courses and write a Master's thesis corresponding to 30 credits.
+To complete the one-year programme, you must take four 7.5 credit courses and write a Master's thesis corresponding to 30 credits.

 Courses within the programme

 Historical Musicology (7,5 hp) Analysing notated music (7,5 hp) Analysing Music without a Score (7,5 hp) Music in Cultural Theory (7,5 hp) Current Perspectives in Popular Music Studies (7,5 hp) Music, Culture and Religion in the Middle East (7,5 hp) Ethnomusicological perspectives (7,5 hp) Master thesis proposal (7,5 hp) Aesthetics of Music (7,5 hp) Film music studies (7,5 hp) Music and Cultural exchange in the Early Modern Period (7,5 hp Internship (7,5 hp)

 All courses at advanced (Master's) level at the department are worth 7.5 credits and run at 50% of a full-time study load.
 Teaching takes the form of seminars, lectures and continuous presentations of student assignments.

 Courses are generally examined through active participation in seminars and submitted assignments.